Flizzehh/Makefile-Generator/README.txt

 Thanks for using my makefile generator!

 Prerequisites:
-	1. Ensure you have Python 3.4+ installed (if running this on SoCS VM, you do)
+	1. Ensure you have Python 3.4+ installed.

 Usage:
 	1. You can run the generator by either: